Using little moments to create magic

-Whenever I took a closer look at the beauty of such flowers I just wondered.
+Whenever I took a closer look at such flowers’ beauty, small nature in its full glory, I just wondered.

 The Sowing Seeds series consists of only 5 photos, but today I got inspired to look for the contact prints of all the images I made back then.

 I had not seen the images for years and really had no idea anymore of what they would look like.

-I found quite a lot of pictures and I was surprised by the quality of some of the images.
-Something I did not see until now.
+I found quite a lot of pictures, and I was surprised by some of the images’ quality—something I did not see until now.
 But I guess that’s a thing that some of you might recognize.
 Sometimes it just has to grow on you.

 During the week of my last exposure, there were thunderstorms, heavy rain showers, cold, wind and, at last, a few sunny days.

 All of this made the result quite unpredictable.
 The photo is shown at the top of this blog post.

 Although different than I imagined beforehand, I am happy with the result.
-But perhaps I’m even happier by getting acquainted again with my own earlier work.
+But perhaps I’m even happier by getting acquainted with my own earlier work.

 I’m currently scanning those negatives.